Director of Assessment and Distinguished Graduate Faculty

-Katherine Frank serves as provost and vice president for academic and student life at Central Washington University.
-Prior to joining CWU, Dr. Frank served as dean of arts and sciences at Northern Kentucky University where she led the university’s largest college, with thirteen academic departments and five centers.
-She has also served as dean of humanities and social sciences at Indiana University East and as chairperson of English and foreign languages at Colorado State University-Pueblo.
+Katherine Frank recently accepted the position of Chancellor at the University of Wisconsin-Stout.
+She will begin this new role on March 1, 2020.
+Dr. Frank currently serves as Vice President of Academic Innovation at Central Washington University, a role which involves research and planning regarding academic innovation relevant to CWU priorities, aligned with future institutional growth plans, and responsive to the rapid changes within higher education.
+Dr. Frank also served for three years as Provost and Vice President of Academic and Student Life at CWU overseeing more than 70% of university operations.
+Prior to joining CWU, Dr. Frank held the position of Dean of Arts and Sciences at Northern Kentucky University where she led the university’s largest college, with thirteen academic departments and five centers.
+She has also served as Dean of Humanities and Social Sciences at Indiana University East and as Chairperson of English and Foreign Languages at Colorado State University-Pueblo.
 Dr. Frank’s research interests include Romantic and Victorian English Literature, rhetoric and composition, literary theory, the scholarship of teaching, and academic leadership.

 |Christian K. Hansen